gdos/TerminalApps/README.md

 # TerminalApps
 Fun puzzle games that run on any terminal on any OS.

-All source code is under "releases" named "termapps28jun16.tar"
+All source code is under "releases" named "termapps30jun16.tar"

 # TerminalApps v 1.0.2

 ## What's new:

+**ver 1.0.3 -- 30jun16**

+* added a block slider puzzle TerminalBlock (bslid.adb) to support Klotski style games.

 **ver 1.0.2 -- 28jun16**